Australian Guide Program

 When the flags are placed in a stand or flown from poles, the Australian flag is always on the left (as you face them) of the World Flag.

 A Standard is a large tapering flag.
-In Guiding, as Standard signifies an official position such as Chief Commissioner or State Commissioner.
+In Guiding, a Standard signifies an official position such as Chief Commissioner or State Commissioner.
 Standards are used at functions where the person whose position it signifies is present.
-The protocol for carrying Standards is available from State Guide offices.
+The protocol for carrying Standards is available from State Girl Guide Organisations.

 - at a Promise ceremony, an award ceremony or Promise renewal;

-- The Guide Sign is not used in a church service even for a Guide or Scout event.
+- The Girl Guide Sign is not used in a church service even for a Girl Guide or Scout event.

 A Guides’ Own is a time of reflection acceptable to all faiths.
 It is planned and conducted by Guides of any age.